catsAndSolenoids/yldCat/source/_posts/connect.md

 place the connector on the D11 col, jumping one col after the laser one.

 ## X axis servo
-Same as Y but on D10 the row befor the Y one
+Same as Y but on D10 the row befor the X one

 Congratulation, your catbot is close to be complete !